Insider Tips to Enjoy Bali Wet Season (Travel Guide 2025)

 • Travel tips: Pack light rain-ready clothes, stay flexible with plans, enjoy off-season deals, and ride scooters carefully on wet roads.

-In general, Bali has two main seasons:
+Bali has a warm tropical climate all year round, with two main seasons:

 During the wet season, heavy rain and storms are more common, and it can last for a few months.
 Even though it rains more often, you’ll still get plenty of sunshine in between.